klausagnoletti/e-conomic-mcp-server/README.md

 - `ECONOMIC_AGREEMENT_GRANT_TOKEN` (required)
 - `ECONOMIC_BASE_URL` (optional, defaults to `https://restapi.e-conomic.com`)

+You'll find all the information on both tokens you need to get started {here}(docs/creating-auth-tokens.md).
+It's a bit complex but not as boring and annoying as it looks like by first glimpse.
+Pinky promise!

 ### Recommended ways to supply tokens

 - **Local development**: keep secrets in `.env` and run `npm start` from the repo root so `dotenv` loads them.